BIG OIL COMPANIES MAKE NEARLY $15 BILLION IN SECOND-QUARTER PROFITS

 Parroting allegations made by General Motors Corp. and the oil industry, a Senate committee has launched a covert attack on an Environmental Protection Agency proposal to require cleaner cars and cleaner gasoline.

-The Clean Air Trust charged that the Senate action "is nothing but another effort by General Motors and the oil industry to intimidate EPA."
-For details, read the entire release.
+The Clean Air Trust charged that the Senate action "is nothing but another effort by General Motors and the oil industry to intimidate EPA.".

 INHOFE PICKS MINING INDUSTRY LOBBYIST AS AIR HEAD